carsonSgit/CropCare/TeamContractTemplate.md

 *(One response per team)*

+Our team wil work hard to communicate often, at least every three days.
+This open communication will ensure that everyone stays on the same page and no one falls behind or feels lost.

 ### Response delays

 *What is a reasonable delay to reply to messages?
 Is it the same for weekdays and weekends?*

 *(One response per team)*

+I pledge to not take longer than a day to respond to any messages.
+My reponse time will be reduced during working hours thuesday to thursday as I am at work.

 ### Receiving feedback